banfstory/React-Forum-Frontend/README.md

 1. Go to the 'react_frontend' folder
 2. Enter 'npm install' to install all the modules within this folder (check if the folder 'node_modules' exist within the 'react_frontend' folder)
-3. Enter 'npm start --port 8080' to run the local server on port 8080 (you can change the port number to whatever you want)
+3. Enter 'npm start' which will run on port 3000 by default